Adaax/radix/README.md

 The **Radix Emulator** is also included, and is a fast, capable emulator that makes Radix games work on modern PCs just as they did on the original console.

 Radix Studio is written in Javascript, using the [NW.js](https://nwjs.io/) framework, so it is a standalone application.
-Radix Emulator was written in Lua
+Radix Emulator is written in Lua using the [LÖVE](https://love2d.org/) framework.